 Based on true events, this is the story of a Roman slave who became a gladiator then led a slave rebellion against the Romans.
 Like swords?
 Like sandals?
 Then this may be the film for you.

-The first half of the film, of the slave becoming a gladiator who rebels against the order, can’t help but be compared to Ridley Scott’s Gladiator which, maybe on purpose, borrows a large amount from Spartacus.
+The first half of the film, in which Spartacus (Kirk Douglas) becomes a gladiator and rebels against the Empire, can’t help but be compared to Ridley Scott’s Gladiator which, maybe on purpose, borrows a large amount from Spartacus.
 The older film is on a far larger scale, however, and while Gladiator focuses on the relationship between Maximus (Russell Crowe) and Commodus (Joaquin Phoenix) as the only thing that matters for the future of Rome, Spartacus goes big, with huge armies doing battle.

 But in spite of this, it remains personal, with the relationship between Spartacus (Kirk Douglas) and wife Virinia (Jean Simmons) getting a lot of screen time.
 The political wrangling between the greedy senators Gracchus (Charles Laughton) and Crassus (Laurence Olivier) is also more fleshed out than that of Gladiator.
 And its most iconic scene remains one of character rather than spectacle.